Road Annuity Project in Kenya (Lot 3)

 - Kenya Road Annuity Project Lot 3 Supplementary Biodiversity Assessment: Critical Habitat Assessment, TerrCon Consult Ltd 2021.

 Due to COVID-19 travel restrictions, MIGA was not able to undertake a due diligence site visit.
 In addition to reviewing the above documents, MIGA carried out virtual E&S due diligence between September - November 2020, which included meetings with the Project Sponsors, Guarantee Holder, Project Company and KeNHA.
 Furthermore, MIGA with the support of an in-country E&S consulting company, held additional consultations, considering the national COVID-19 guidelines, with the local community, area chiefs and local leaders in November 2020.
-MIGA also held a series of discussions with the World Bank (WB), as the Project is also part of the WB financed Horn of Africa Gateway Development Project (HoAGDP).
+MIGA also held a series of discussions with the World Bank (WB), as the Project is also part of the transport corridor which includes the WB financed Horn of Africa Gateway Development Project (HoAGDP).

 MIGA’s due diligence review considered the E&S management planning process and documentation for the Project and identified gaps between these and MIGA’s requirements.
 Where necessary, corrective measures, intended to close these gaps within a reasonable period, are summarized in the paragraphs that follow and in the Environmental and Social Action Plan (“ESAP”) attached to this ESRS .
 Through the implementation of these measures, the Project is expected to be designed and operated in accordance with the requirements of the applicable Performance Standards.